The Children’s Network

 • Aliyah Ali, CEO of Daddyless Daughters Project CIC

-• Dr Caroline Hoskins, FACS
+• Dr Caroline Hoskins and James Perdue, FACS

 • Nikki Holmes, Director of Safer Together